YeeticusFinch/SpaceshipSimulator/README.md

 Below are some position vs time graphs to show you the effects that Kp and Kd have on the ship's movement.

  ![image](https://github.com/user-attachments/assets/5410fcf7-0f37-40b0-b1e4-d4f41cd0764a)

- This is what overshoot looks like.
+ Pictured above is what overshoot looks like.
 As you can see, this system is underdamped.
 You can fix that by increasing Kd or decreasing Kp.

  ![image](https://github.com/user-attachments/assets/377b584a-359f-49f1-bbd8-dcdbb521e36d)

- If you have way too much overshoot, it could even look like this.
+ If you have way too much overshoot, it could even look like this (pictured above).

  ![image](https://github.com/user-attachments/assets/099d278e-59ff-4e24-b265-447d92e4e4b4)

- For reference, this is how you want it to look.
+ For reference, this is how you want it to look (pictured above).

 ![image](https://github.com/user-attachments/assets/4e7e03b7-7f82-4d5f-95cd-f22d02880cb0)
-Here's an image that illustrates the difference between underdamped and overdamped systems.
+Above is an image that illustrates the difference between underdamped and overdamped systems.

 `Main Drive Power` is a scalar for the main drive.
 So if you set `Main Drive Power` to 0.5, then the main drive will only thrust at half power (the thrust signal going into the main drive gets multiplied by the `Main Drive Power`).